Skip to main content

 Conditions and Provisions of Individual Employment Contracts According to Italian Law (Contratto di Lavoro in Italia)

-• Consent of the Parties: Both employer and employee must have the legal capacity to enter the agreement, typically attained at the age of 16.
+• Consent of the Parties: Both employer and employee must have the legal capacity to enter the agreement, typically attained at the minimum working age permitted by law.
 The consent must be free from error, coercion, or fraud.

 • Lawful Purpose: The purpose of the contract must be legal and adhere to public policy and morality.